uber/piranha/README.md

 - Presence of unused code in the source as well as the binary
 - Stale flags can also cause bugs

-Piranha is a tool to automatically refactor code related to stale flags.
+PolyglotPiranha is a tool that can automatically refactor code related to stale flags.
 At a higher level, the input to the tool is the name of the flag and the expected behavior, after specifying a list of APIs related to flags in a properties file.
 Piranha will use these inputs to automatically refactor the code according to the expected behavior.

-This repository contains four independent versions of Piranha, one for each of the four supported languages: Java, JavaScript, Objective-C and Swift. **It also contains a redesigned variant of Piranha (as of May 2022) that is a common refactoring tool to support multiple languages and feature flag APIs.
-If interested in this polyglot variant, goto [Polyglot Piranha](POLYGLOT_README.md)**.
+PolyglotPiranha (as of May 2022) is a common refactoring tool to support multiple languages and feature flag APIs.
+This repository also contains four legacy language-specific implementations Piranha, for Java, JavaScript, Objective-C, and Swift, before it was redesigned in May 2022.

 To use/build each version, look under the corresponding [lang]/ directory and follow instructions in the corresponding [lang]/README.md file.
 Make sure to cd into that directory to build any related code following the instructions in the README.